This article first appeared in The Havok Journal on February 21, 2015.

-By the time I deployed I had served in the Army in some capacity for over 10 years.
+By the time I deployed, I had served in the Army in some capacity for over 10 years.
 I spent 3 years on active duty with the 82nd Airborne in the post-Gulf War era where I fully expected to go to war but never did.
 I left active duty in 1996 and spent time in various National Guard and Reserve Units.
 I always tried to choose units with a high likelihood of deploying but never seemed to be at the right place at the right time.
 9-11 changed all that.
-Like every red blooded American in uniform, I itched to go down range.
+Like every red-blooded American in uniform, I itched to go downrange.

 I got my chance in 2003 during the buildup for the Iraq invasion.
 I was in a “leg” (non-airborne) Reserve Psychological Operations Unit.
 I heard through the grapevine that the one Airborne Company in our Battalion was ramping up to go to Kuwait, and eventually Iraq.
 Ever since my time with the “All Americans” I longed to go into combat with an Airborne unit.
 I was one of those guys who was fully indoctrinated into the Airborne culture.
 I truly believed that paratroopers were made of something harder and tougher than average soldiers.
 When I was a kid I got a toy Tommy gun for Christmas.
 It had a pair of Airborne wings on the box.
-I cut it out and pinned to my shirt.
-Even at a young age I was completed enamored by paratroopers and all things Airborne.
+I cut it out and pinned it to my shirt.
+Even at a young age, I was completely enamored by paratroopers and all things Airborne.

-So, when the chance came to go down range with the Airborne unit, I volunteered.
-My Psyop detachment got assigned to 5th Special Forces Group.
+So, when the chance came to go downrange with the Airborne unit, I volunteered.
+My Psyop detachment got assigned to the 5th Special Forces Group.
 We deployed to Baghdad during the ground invasion.
 We did the typical Psyop stuff, driving around in loudspeaker trucks and dropping leaflets.
 We got shot at pretty routinely but, all in all, I had a pretty chill tour since I was there prior to the insurgency really cranking up.
 Nonetheless, I did what I had always wanted to do: serve as a paratrooper in combat.

 I spent over an hour getting dressed prior to the flight.
 I shined my boots until they looked like mirrors.
 I used a ruler to make sure my branch insignia was in the proper location.
 I checked my “gig line” in the mirror a hundred times, making sure the buttons on my shirt lined up with my shiny brass belt buckle.
 I looked “STRAC”.
 I then departed for Raleigh Airport.